tarwn/lessthandot-hugo/blogs/content/posts/2011-06-09-a-week-in-sybase-training-3.md

 XP		extended stored procedure
 </pre>

 Here are two examples.
-Both of these generate DDL for the primary and unique keys of all the tables in a database that begin with “PK”:
+Both of these generate DDL for the primary and unique keys of all the tables in a database that begin with "PK":

 _ddlgen -Ulogin -Ppassword -TKC -Ndbname.%.%.PK%_